vfarcic/devops24/manuscript/06-jenkins-setup.md

 Let's change the config.

-Please scroll to the *Kubernetes* section, and change the value of the *Jenkins URL* field to *http://jenkins.jenkins:8080*.
+Please scroll to the *Kubernetes* section, and change the value of the *Jenkins URL* field to the address of the Service *http://jenkins.jenkins:8080*.
 Similarly, change the *Jenkins tunnel* field to *jenkins-agent.jenkins:50000*.
 Don't forget to click the *Save* button.

 ![Figure 6-4: Jenkins configuration screen with Kubernetes plugin configured for cross-Namespace usage](images/ch06/jenkins-configure-k8s-ns.png)